 Settle in for a show; the Northshore has numerous theaters throughout the parish that create a spectacular experience for all.
 Talented local performers present a broad spectrum of well-loved Christmas classics and new debuts for the whole family to enjoy.

-Check out Playmakers Theater, Slidell Little Theatre, Cutting Edge Theater, 30 by Ninety Theatre and Cafe Luke Dinner Theatre for their holiday show schedules.
-In Covington, at the Fuhrmann Auditorium, catch the 54th annual, narrated dance performance of A Joyful Noise unto the Lord by Dancescape Studio.
+Check out Playmakers Theater, Slidell Little Theatre, Cutting Edge Theater and 30 by Ninety Theatre for their holiday show schedules.
+In Covington, at the Fuhrmann Auditorium, catch the 55th annual, narrated dance performance of A Joyful Noise unto the Lord by Dancescape Studio.
 And, if it's just not Christmas until sugar plum fairies are dancing in your head, be sure to catch Nutcracker, The Kingdom of the Sweets by Ballet Apetrei, the Northshore’s own resident ballet company.
 You can also catch the beloved holiday tale and at Slidell Auditorium with Southern Youth Ballet's The Nutcracker.

 Photo courtesy: Ballet Apetrei